mf2199/TestChallengeDotNet/README.md

-TestChallengeDotnet - a test challenge for interview follow-ups
+TestChallengeDotNet - a test challenge for interview follow-ups
 ===============================================================

 The purpose of this test is to picture your capabilities as a C#/.NET developer.
 The main goal is spelled out in the Main method of Program.cs file.